 Further on 28 new members of the Members Council will be elected; they will be working on several issues for the next 2 years in Task Forces and Working Groups.
-I’m one of the 48 candidates; you can find my bio and goals over here – but don’t forget to look up my fellow contenders!
-Europeana should get the best people.

 In my opinion it would be good for Europeana and for all of us, if end users, culture bloggers, GLAM professionals and ‚culture workers‘ of every kind would engage themselves more and would have stronger connections with Europeana: ‚Together stronger‘.
 It is no coincidence that this blog post is being published as a contribution to a (German) blog about art, culture & social media, created and managed by wonderful art historian and-much-more Tanja Praske: ‚Culture – Museum – Talk‘.
 Thank you, Tanja, for having me here – the first post in English on your blog → Champagne!

 Riga, the Baltic States and the ‚Baltic Way‘